cirillojon/go-microservice-testing/README.md

 The point of this project was to get introduced to using go and go-kit for building services, as well as how to incorporate technologies such as Docker and Kubernetes

-Obviously for an app of this size, Docker and Kubernetes are a little overkill :)
+Obviously for an small stand-alone service like this, Docker and Kubernetes are a little overkill :)

 ## Tools Used